Marketing Campaign Analysis¶

 print(f'There were {young_owners_after} owners between the ages of 21-30 at month 3.')

 There were 1359 owners between the ages of 21-30 at month 2.
-There were 2714 owners between the ages of 21-30 at month 3.

 # Create graph of deposit types by age